fuzzywalrus/wp-auth0-for-all/README.md

-# wp-auth0-for-all
+# Auth0 for All

 A lightweight WordPress plugin that enables front-end authentication with Auth0 without creating WordPress user accounts.

 ## Description

-wp-auth0-for-all provides a seamless way to protect your WordPress front-end content using Auth0 authentication while keeping your WordPress admin separate.
-The official Auth0 plugin requires Wordpress accounts and is designed for the admin panel.
+Auth0 for All provides a seamless way to protect your WordPress front-end content using Auth0 authentication while keeping your WordPress admin separate.
+The official Auth0 plugin requires WordPress accounts and is designed for the admin panel.
 This integration stores user sessions separately from WordPress user accounts, making it ideal for membership sites, intranets, and client portals.
-This is dependant on the Auth0 Login for Wordpress plugin.
+This plugin is dependent on the Auth0 Login for WordPress plugin.

 ### Key Features

 - **Front-end only authentication**: Protects public-facing content while leaving WordPress admin untouched
 - **No WordPress user creation**: Stores Auth0 sessions independently from WordPress users
-- **Customizable login experience**: Simple login screen with Auth0 Universal Login integration
+- **Customizable login experience**: Create your own login page HTML with a simple placeholder
+- **Auto-redirect option**: Skip the intermediate login page and go directly to Auth0
+- **Support for Auth0 custom domains**: Choose between standard Auth0 domain or your custom domain
+- **Path exclusion**: Keep specific content public with wildcard support

 ### Perfect For